bitcoin-dinasty/dinasty/README.md

 M) `PASSWORD_STORE_CHARACTER_SET=1234567890qwertyuiopasdfghjklzxcvbnm pass generate machine/A/gpg-passphrase 24`
 M) `PASSWORD_STORE_CHARACTER_SET=1234567890qwertyuiopasdfghjklzxcvbnm pass generate machine/B/gpg-passphrase 24`
-M) `gpg --export --export-options export-minimal <gpg-id> | base64`  # armor is not suitable for barcode reading A,B) loadkeys it/us to switch keyboard mapping, gpg--import
+M) `gpg --export <gpg-id> | base32`  # armor is not suitable for barcode reading, base32 is slightly more efficient in QR code and doesn't contain character that are mapped differently in different keyboard layout

 A,B) import gpg public key of M DEADBEEM
 A) `gpg --full-generate-key` use machine/A/gpg-passphrase -> eg DEADBEE1